-AYUDH (Amrita Yuva Dharmadhara) is our international youth movement, dedicated to empowering young people to contribute to a peaceful and sustainable world and become compassionate leaders with a sense of tolerance, solidarity, and global responsibility.
+AYUDH (Awaken Youth, Unite for Dharma) is our international youth movement, dedicated to empowering young people to contribute to a peaceful and sustainable world. and become compassionate leaders with a sense of tolerance, solidarity, and global responsibility.
 Through self-transformation and service to others, AYUDH encourages young people to work towards the betterment of society.
 AYUDH's initiatives are organised by and for youth across the world, and are based on four main pillars: